Lighthouses of Costa Rica

 - Isla Negritos (2)

 - 2011 (station establishment date unknown).
 Active; focal plane 48 m (157 ft); four white flashes every 20 s.
-Approx. 8 m (26 ft) square skeletal tower with gallery, painted with red and white horizontal bands.
-The light is not seen in Bing's satellite view.
+12 m (39 ft) square cylindrical skeletal tower with gallery, painted with red and white horizontal bands.
+A photo is at right, and the light is not seen in Bing's satellite view.

 The two Islas Negritos are part of a dangerous reef system extending